 3. Keep up with recruitment trends

-Reaching potential candidates is so much easier now than it used to be.
+Reaching potential candidates is so much easier now than it used to be, especially with an applicant tracking system.
 There are numerous job boards catering for both general and specialist roles, many of which pro-actively alert job-seekers to suitable roles; ‘matching’ services for those looking for apprenticeship and internships, and of course the recruiters tool of choice, LinkedIn.
 Google has also recently got in on the game, with the launch of a localised version of its job-hunting tool, which shows candidates new and relevant roles based on their interests and location.
 The older tried and tested recruitment techniques still have their place, but make sure you’re not missing out on good people by over-looking some of the speedier and more innovative platforms that are now out there.

 4. Let software take the short-listing strain